I'm not so indifferent – it's just a trick of the light.

-Mike reached across the table to slap Tim across the face but his target ducked to the side and knocked his hand away.
-"That was a joke you moron!
-I'm doing my best to get over this and slapping me around isn't going to work this time!"
+Mike reached out to slap Tim across the face, but his target ducked to the side and knocked his hand away.
+"That was a joke, you moron!
+I'm doing my best to get over this and slapping me around isn't going to work this time!
+Probably!"

 "I just want to help, Tim."

 "I know, Mike," Tim sighed, "but this is something I have to get a handle on myself.
-I'm already feeling a lot better about it than I thought I was going to – so let's not chance ruining that too, alright?
+I'm already feeling a lot better about it than I thought I was going to, so let's not chance ruining that, all right?
 Maybe Daisy's Zen rubbed off on me a little, I don't know.
 I really think I'm going to be fine."